DDMAL/felix_quartets_got_annotated/meeting_notes.md

 - Finn is reviewing that the peer-reviewed files, the ones on `04_revised_correction` folder of each quartet, attach to the agreed-and-revised guidelines in our [spreadsheet](https://docs.google.com/spreadsheets/d/1I97esez5-ObIIOPfARn7O739Vh1QI1o1kRarzwlAedw/edit#gid=1141092324)

-- This means the following for everybody else: **Revise the movements you peer-reviewed  for the third stage as soon as possible (before next week)**.
+- This means the following for everybody else: **Revise the movements you peer-reviewed  for the third stage as soon as possible (before this Sunday)**.
 The only thing you need to do is check that they meet the criteria we agreed-and-revised in the spreadsheet.

 - Laurent is completing the missing files in the folder `03_omr_correction` of each quartet, through revisiting the version control history of the repository.